 Once your application has been reviewed, before it’s completely processed, it’s possible we may need more information from you.
 Check the section of the portal labeled, Information Needed.
 Any additional items of information we still need from you should be listed here.
 Provide the Financial Aid office with the requested information as soon as possible if you haven’t already done so.
 Once the information is received and/or processed, you should see a confirmation date next to each item showing that the item was received.
 If you haven’t turned in the requested information listed here, please turn in hard copies of this information to the Financial Aid office as soon as possible.

-When financial aid is awarded to you, you should find a notification confirming your award in the Award section of the portal.
+When financial aid is offered to you, you should find a notification confirming your offer in the Award section of the portal.

 Can I drop or add classes despite the deferment?